 “Men, I am not ordering you to attack.
 I am ordering you to die.”

-The founding father of modern-day Turkey was actually a wordsmith of the highest caliber.
-He rose to power and reformed the Ottoman Empire after the end of World War I, but he rose to prominence defending Turkish lands during the battle for Gallipoli.
+The founding father of modern-day Turkey was, in fact, a wordsmith of the highest caliber.
+He rose to power and reformed the centuries-old Ottoman Empire after the end of World War I, no small feat.
+But he really rose to prominence defending Turkish lands during the Battle of Gallipoli.
 This was his order to the 57th Infantry Regiment defending Gallipoli.

 General Nathan Bedford Forrest